Skip to content

 Conclusion

 Resetting the chilled water supply temperature of the heat pump give more energy savings, however it requires advanced programming skills to transfer data back and forth between TDPR-01 (scattered in multiple locations) and Air to Water or Liquid to water heat pump via the modbus or BACnet Gateway.
 This requires hiring a control technician with either modbus ot BACnet protocol programming knowledge.
-A Plug and Play Gateway will be launched by Hydro Solar Innovative Energy in 2023.

 Leave a comment